 The discussion brings back memories of their own college days.
 Harold enrolled in the jewelry store management program then offered by Bradley's School of Horology.
 He later changed his major to business administration and ultimately enjoyed a 37-year career as an investment broker.

 Bradley recruiters convinced Edith's father to allow her to enroll.
 He insisted, however, that she major in business, even though Edith was most interested in journalism.
-She worked on the Bradley Scout student newspaper and after graduation, she sold advertising for a magazine distributed by the Illinois Duroc Breeders Association.
+She worked on Bradley's student newspaper, the Scout, and after graduation, she sold advertising for a magazine distributed by the Illinois Duroc Breeders Association.
 "I wound up doing what I wanted."

 The couple met in a business class, but didn't start dating until after Edith graduated.
-They married in 1950 and have enjoyed 62 years together.
+They married in 1950 and have enjoyed more than 60 years together.

 Their association with Bradley remains strong.
 Edith has been involved in fundraising efforts for the University and Alpha Chi Omega, her sorority.